antoinemcgrath/push_wayback/README.md

-# push_wayback  -  A python tool to check if a URL in the Wayback Machine is :seedling:fresh🥗, and recapture the URL if it is stale.
+# wayback_refresh  -  A python tool to check if a URL in the Wayback Machine is fresh :seedling:, and recapture the URL if it is stale.

 Use the Internet Archive's ia_plugin to check for recent captures (with a user specified number of days) before creating a new capture request.

-Usage: `push_wayback.py [options] [URL]`
+Usage: `wayback_refresh.py [options] [URL]`
 * -h --help                 Show this help message and exit.
-* -d --days                 Manually set definition of :seedling:fresh🥗 (in days) [default: 365].
+* -d --days                 Manually set definition of fresh :seedling: (in days) [default: 365].
 * -v --version              Show version.
 * -a --author               Show author.     #ERROR Note: This does not work
 * -thx --thanks             Show gratitude.  #ERROR Note: This does not work